Posting Orders Daily

 9. Remove correctly

-If the cup is hard to reach, try bearing down so as to push the cup down your vaginal canal.
+If the cup is hard to reach, try squatting (to shorten the vaginal canal), and bearing down so as to push the cup down your vaginal canal.

 If the cup is slippery and hard to grasp when you try to remove it, you can use a tissue to wipe the base before pulling it out.